libra/website/docs/life-of-a-transaction.md

 A link to the “README” of the [Libra Core](reference/glossary.md#libra-core) crate that corresponds to each of these validator components is provided at the end of the corresponding section.

-### Use of arrows in the diagrams

-The arrows in the following graphics originate on the component initiating an interaction/action and terminate on the component on which the action is being performed.
+> **Note:** The arrows in the following graphics originate on the component initiating an interaction/action and terminate on the component on which the action is being performed.
 The arrows _do not represent_ data or information exchanged (read, written, or returned).

 ## Admission Control (AC)